bacalhau-project/bacalhau/docs/docs/examples/model-inference/Stable-Diffusion-CKPT-Inference/index.md

 1. `-i ipfs://QmUCJuFZ2v7KvjBGHRP2K1TMPFce3reTkKVGF2BJY5bXdZ:/model.ckpt`:  Path to mount the checkpoint
 2. `-- conda run --no-capture-output -n ldm`: since we are using conda we need to specify the name of the environment which we are going to use, in this case it is `ldm`
 3. `scripts/txt2img.py`: running the python script
 4. `--prompt "a photo of a person drinking coffee"`: the prompt you need to specify the session name in the prompt.
-For the session name here is aronchick
 5. `--plms`: the sampler you want to use.
 In this case we will use the `plms` sampler
 6. `--ckpt ../model.ckpt`: here we specify the path to our checkpoint
 7. `--n_samples 1`: no of samples we want to produce